ndious/delivr/README.md

 ### Discord Integration

-Delivr supports two methods of Discord integration:

-1. **Discord Webhook URL**: The easiest method.
-Simply create a webhook in your Discord channel and paste the URL in the `channelId` field.
+Delivr works with Discord webhooks.
+Simply create a webhook in your Discord channel and paste the URL in the `channelId` field of your configuration file.

-2. **Discord Bot**: For more advanced functionality (not currently implemented).
-Create a bot through the Discord Developer Portal and paste the token in the `token` field.
+To create a webhook in Discord:

+1. Go to your Discord server
+2. Edit a channel
+3. Select 'Integrations'
+4. Click 'Webhooks'
+5. Click 'New Webhook'
+6. Copy the webhook URL

 ## Environment Variables

 - `DELIVR_CONFIG`: Path to the config file (overrides the default location)

+## GitHub Actions Integration

+This project includes a GitHub Actions workflow that automatically builds the application for Linux (AMD64) on each push or pull request to the main branch.
+Tagged versions will include the tag name in the built binary filename.

+The workflow is defined in `.github/workflows/build.yml`.

 ## Log Files